Meet Our Staff And Board

 Our Board of Directors

-Lauren Rowland, Vice-President
+Lauren Conrad, Vice-President

 Bayard Marin, Legal Counsel

-Lori Pacholka, At Large
+Caroline Stephenson, At Large

-Sierra Harris, At Large
+Christen Mandracchia, At Large

-Brenton Grom, At Large
+Lyndsay Spaziani, At Large

 Kirsten C. Kunkle and Marisa Robinson, Ex Officio